The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Simulations

 \section{Simulations}

 Recall Figure \ref{fig:alph_75} with results of simulations for two pairs of $T, k$ in the many-armed regime where rewards were generated according to Gaussian noise and uniform prior.
-These results are robust when considering a wide range of beta priors as well as both Gaussian and Bernoulli rewards (see Appendix \ref{app:add-sim}).
-In this section, motivated by real-world applications, we consider a contextual reward setting and show that our theoretical insights carry to the contextual setting as well.
+These results are robust when considering a wide range of beta priors as well as both Gaussian and Bernoulli rewards (see \S \ref{app:add-sim}).
+In this section, motivated by real-world applications, we consider a \emph{contextual reward} setting and show that our theoretical insights carry to the contextual setting as well.\footnote{Codes and data for reproducing all empirical results of the paper are available in this Github repository \href{https://github.com/khashayarkhv/many-armed-bandit}{https://github.com/khashayarkhv/many-armed-bandit}.}

-We use the Letter Recognition Dataset \cite{frey1991letter} from the UCI repository.
+\paragraph{Data and Setup.} We use the Letter Recognition Dataset \cite{frey1991letter} from the UCI repository.
 The dataset is originally designed for the letter classification task ($26$ classes) and it includes $n=20000$ samples, each presented with $16$ covariates.
 As we are interested in values of $k > 26$, we only use the covariates from this dataset and create synthetic reward functions as follows.
-We generate $k = 300$ arms with parameters $\theta_1, \theta_2, \ldots, \theta_k \in \IR^d$ ($d$ will be specified shortly) and generate reward of arm $i$ via $Y_{it} = X_t^\top \theta_i + \varepsilon_{it}$.
-We consider two experiments with $d=2$ and $d=6$ and compare the performance of several algorithms in these two cases.
-As contexts are $16$-dimensional, we project them onto $d$-dimensional subspaces using SVD.
+We generate $k = 300$ arms with parameters $\theta_1, \theta_2, \ldots, \theta_k \in \IR^d$ ($d$ will be specified shortly) and generate reward of arm $i$ at time $t$ via